saurabhmishraiitg/learn-spark/notes/spark-concepts.md

   - `spark.sql.adaptive.enabled`
 - 3 types of optimizations enabled by AQE
   - Coalescing Post-shuffle Partitions that dynamically determine the optimal number of partitions
+    - AQE now combines small partitions together so that users don’t need to worry too much about shuffle partitions since this will now be dynamically adjusted in runtime
   - Converting sort-merge join to Broadcast join, and
   - Skew Join Optimization
+    - AQE automatically breaks down partitions into smaller ones once data skewness is detected